The digital zombie babies are here

 Possibly my favorite awareness practice, from an ancient text of Yoga, is to “Rest your mind where it finds contentment.”

-When we inhale and exhale and pause… to savor the ocean air, a latte, a hot bath, the feeling of the earth under our feet, the breath itself, we are not ruminating over the past or worrying about the future; we are in the sensory experience of the present moment and the full vibrancy of life.
+When we inhale and exhale and pause… to experience with all of our senses open, the ocean air, a latte, a hot bath, the feeling of the earth under our feet, the breath itself, we are not ruminating over the past or worrying about the future.
+We are in the sensory experience of the present moment and we are fully alive.

 When we rest our mind where it finds contentment, we are conditioning our awareness, training it to be expansive – peaceful and spacious.
 Such an awareness is more likely to open into and rest in meditative states.